RandomsCTF/write-ups/Hack.lu CTF 2015/GuessTheNumber [Coding 150]/README.md

  [...]
 ```

-Apparently, sequence element #100 is always our initial answer.
-When we check sequence element #101, it doesn't appear as the second answer, but number #99 does, which is enough to guess what the server algorithm is: take the first 100 numbers from the LCG and run them backwards.
+Apparently, sequence element #100 is always our answer #1.
+When we try to go forward, it turns out sequence element #101 is not the answer #2, but number #99 is.
+That is enough to guess what the server algorithm is: take the first 100 numbers from the LCG and run them backwards.

-Here's the code to replicate the sequence:
+Here's the code to replicate the whole sequence:

 ```
 seeds = []